-If you're looking for guaranteed car financing, you've come to the right place.
-On this website, you will be presented with guaranteed financing options by some of the best companies in the UK.
+If you're looking for guaranteed car finance, you've come to the right place.
+On this website, you will be presented with financing options by some of the best companies in the UK.
 You will save a lot of time by having all of the best options displayed in one place.
 This is especially important if you have less-than-perfect credit.
-If your credit isn't impeccable, you may have trouble buying a car.
+Allowing you to compare finance offers is part of our service and this comparison can lead you to some juicy deals.
+If your credit isn't impeccable, you may have trouble buying a new or second hand car.
 Even if your money woes happened a long time ago, they can still show up on your credit history and prevent you from getting the financing you need.
 Buying a car with bad credit is easier when you are aware of all the options, and you can learn all about them here.

 Before applying for car finance, you should determine whether you will qualify for one or not.
 To find the right guaranteed car finance, you need to show lenders that you will be able to repay the loan easily.
 You will be asked to present the following things:

 Employment History - You'll have an easier time getting guaranteed car finance when you are gainfully employed.
 Lenders want to see that you have held down a job for at least six months.
 They will also look at your employment history to see how long you remain at various jobs.
 This will give them an idea of whether you will continue to be employed in the future or not.